What is it?

 We could go on and on here, telling you all about the extremely interesting technical details like the eight(!) tubes that are being used, the handwound transformers and so on, but we think it’s about time you simply give this fantastic tool a spin and hear for yourself what the buzz is all about.
 We hope you’ll enjoy the ride!

-Available in VST, VST3, AU and AAX format.
+Available in 32 and 64 bit format, as a VST, VST3, AU and AAX plugin.
 On Mac, OSX 10.7 or higher is required.
+Intel and Apple Silicon are both supported.
 The plugin is also available for iOS as a plugin in AUv3 format, which you can directly use in compatible hosts like Garageband or Cubasis…